Settlement Services

 Community Connections

-Information & Orientations
+Information & Orientation

 Orientation sessions are provided on topics such as housing, health care, education, banking, recreation, and leisure activities.